 The Camper Biography is most important to us and is reviewed by Jed and Carolyn as well as your child's counselors and Unit Leader.
-It enables us to know as much as possible about each camper before he/she arrives at camp and helps us to provide each child with the best possible summer.
+It enables us to know as much as possible about each camper before they arrive at camp and helps us to provide each child with the best possible summer.
 Please include any information that you think would be important to ensure your child's success and happiness at camp.

 We do not keep the biographies from year to year because children and circumstances change.
-We ask that you complete this form each year as we want the most updated information on your child.
+Please complete this form each year so we have the most updated information on your child.